aurelia/aurelia.github.io-old/docs/api/router/index.md

 * `navigation: ` - The navigation models for routes that specified [[RouteConfig.nav]].
 * `options: any` - No description available.
 * `parent: Router` - The parent router, or null if this instance is not a child router.
-* `routes: ` - No description available.
+* `routes: ` - List of route configs registered with this router
 * `title: ` - If defined, used in generation of document title for [[Router]]&#x27;s routes.
 * `titleSeparator: ` - The separator used in the document title between [[Router]]&#x27;s routes.
 * `transformTitle: ` - Extension point to transform the document title before it is built and displayed.
 By default, child routers delegate to the parent router, and the app router returns the title unchanged.
-* `viewPortDefaults: any` - The defaults used when a viewport lacks specified content
+* `viewPortDefaults: Record` - The defaults used when a viewport lacks specified content
-* `viewPorts: Object` - No description available.
+* `viewPorts: Record` - A registry of registered viewport.
+Will be used to handle process navigation instruction route loading and dom swapping

 #### Methods